I Dream of Jeannie: Setting

-Although the series was set in and around Cape Kennedy, Florida, and Major Nelson lived at 1020 Palm Drive in nearby Cocoa Beach, locales in California were used in place of those in Florida.
-The exterior of the building where he and Major Healey had offices was actually the main building at the NASA Flight Research Center (renamed as the NASA Dryden Flight Research Center in March 1976 and as the Armstrong Flight Research Center in 2014) at Edwards Air Force Base, north of Los Angeles.
-"If you look at some of those old [episodes], it's supposed to be shot in Cocoa Beach, but in the background you have mountains — the Hollywood Hills," Bill Daily said.
-In actuality, the home of Major Nelson (also used as the Anderson house in Father Knows Best, and then the home of Mr. Wilson in Dennis the Menace) was filmed at the Warner Bros.
+Although the series was set in and around what was then known as Cape Kennedy, Florida, and Major Nelson lived at 1020 Palm Drive in nearby Cocoa Beach, filming took place in California.
+The exterior of the building where Nelson and Major Healey had offices was actually the main building at the NASA Flight Research Center (renamed as the "NASA Dryden Flight Research Center" in March 1976 and as the "Armstrong Flight Research Center" in 2014) at Edwards Air Force Base, north of Los Angeles.
+"If you look at some of those old episodes, it's supposed to be shot in Cocoa Beach, but in the background you have mountains—the Hollywood Hills," Bill Daily said.
+In fact, the home used as Major Nelson's (also used as the Anderson house in Father Knows Best, and then the home of Mr. Wilson in Dennis the Menace) was located at the Warner Bros.
 Ranch, in Burbank (on Blondie Street).
 Many exteriors were filmed at this facility.
 Interior filming was done at the Sunset Gower Studios (the original Columbia Pictures studio lot) in Hollywood.

 The cast and crew only made two visits to Florida's Space Coast, both in 1969.
 On June 27, a parade in Cocoa Beach escorted Eden and the rest of the cast to Cocoa Beach City Hall, where she was greeted by fans and city officials.
-They were then taken to LC-43 at Cape Canaveral where she pressed a button to launch a Loki-Dart weather rocket.
-They had dinner at Bernard's Surf, where Eden was given the state of Florida's Commodore Award for outstanding acting.
+They were then taken to LC-43 at Cape Canaveral, where Eden pressed a button to launch a Loki-Dart weather rocket.
+They had dinner at Bernard's Surf, where Eden was given the State of Florida's Commodore Award for outstanding acting.
 Later, the entourage went to Lee Caron's Carnival Club, where Eden was showered with gifts and kissed astronaut Buzz Aldrin on the cheek, just two weeks before the Apollo 11 launch.

-The cast and crew returned on November 25, 1969, for three days for a mock wedding of Eden and Hagman staged for television writers from around the nation (timed to the airing of the nuptials episode on December 2) at the Patrick Air Force Base Officers Club.
-Then-Florida Governor Claude R. Kirk, Jr., attended and cut the cake for the couple.
+The cast and crew returned on November 25, 1969, for three days for a mock wedding of Eden and Hagman staged for television writers from around the nation (timed to coincide with the airing of the nuptials episode on December 2) at the Patrick Air Force Base Officers Club.
+Then-Florida Governor Claude R. Kirk, Jr. attended and cut the cake for the couple.

 Eden returned 27 years later, in July 1996, as a featured speaker for Space Days at the Kennedy Space Center.
-Cocoa Beach Mayor Joe Morgan presented her an "I Dream of Jeannie Lane" street sign, later installed on a short street off Florida State Road A1A near Lori Wilson Park.
+Cocoa Beach Mayor Joe Morgan presented her with an "I Dream of Jeannie Lane" street sign, which was later installed on a short street off Florida State Road A1A near Lori Wilson Park.

-On September 15, 2005, the area held a "We Dream of Jeannie" festival, including a Jeannie lookalike contest.
+On September 15, 2005, the area held a "We Dream of Jeannie" festival, which included a Jeannie look-alike contest.
 Plans for one in 2004 were interrupted by Hurricane Frances and Hurricane Jeanne.
-However, a Jeannie lookalike contest was held in 2004, with Bill Daily attending.
+However, a Jeannie look-alike contest was held in 2004, with Bill Daily attending.

 On August 24, 2012, Cocoa Beach City leaders honored the show with a roadside plaque outside Lori Wilson Park.